caoccao/Javet/docs/tutorial/polyfill.rst

 Polyfill
 ========

-Yes, you can polyfill Javet with NodeJS modules.
+Yes, you can polyfill Javet with Node.js modules.

 decimal.js
 ==========